systemd/mkosi/mkosi/resources/mkosi.md

 `clean`

 : Remove build artifacts generated on a previous build.
-If combined with `-f`, also removes incremental build cache images.
+If combined with `-f`, also removes cached images.
 If `-f` is specified twice, also removes any package cache.

 `serve`